ABOUT THIS DOCUMENT

 We use both types of Cookies.

 Additionally, Cookies can be first or third party Cookies.
 First-party Cookies are owned and created by the website you’re viewing.
 Third-party Cookies are owned and created by an independent company, usually a company providing a service to the website owners.
 These Cookies collect information relating to the origin of your visit, where you were exposed to PPRO advertising, what advertising feature you saw, whether you arrived directly or indirectly to our website, the device you used to visit our website and which downloads you performed.
 This information is collected via the below third parties:

 How do I disable Cookies?

-Under the GDPR you have the right to:
+According to data protection legislation you have the right to: